corona-warn-app/cwa-website/blog/2021-12-20-cwa-2-15/index.md

 </center>
 <br></br>

 A certificate can be "not recognized" if it does not meet the provider's requirements.
-This may be the case, for example,  ifthe user has selected an antigen test as proof that is older than 48 hours.
+This may be the case, for example,  if the user has selected an antigen test as proof that is older than 48 hours.

 ### What should users be aware of?